spiffe/go-spiffe/v2/examples/spiffe-grpc/README.md

 sudo -u client-workload ./client
 ```

-The server should have got a _"world"_ message and responded with a _"Hello world"_ message.
+The server should have received a _"world"_ message and responded with a _"Hello world"_ message.

-If a workload with another SPIFFE ID tries to establish a connection, the server will reject it.
+If either workload encounters a peer with a different SPIFFE ID, they will abort the TLS handshake and the connection will fail.

 ```
 sudo -u server-workload ./client